FiligranHQ/xtm-composer/CONTRIBUTING.md

 * **Testing and reporting issues**: Just using XTM Composer and opening issues if everything is not working as expected will be a huge step forward.
 To report a bug, please use our [bug reporting template](https://github.com/OpenCTI-Platform/xtm-composer/issues/new?template=bug_report.md).
 To suggest a new feature, please use the [feature request template](https://github.com/OpenCTI-Platform/xtm-composer/issues/new?template=feature_request.md).

-* **Documentation improvements**: Don't hesitate to flag us an issue with the documentation if you find it incomplete or not clear enough.
+* **Documentation improvements**: Feel free to flag us an issue with the documentation if you find it incomplete or not clear enough.
 You can do that either by opening a [bug report](https://github.com/OpenCTI-Platform/xtm-composer/issues/new?template=bug_report.md) or by sending us a message on our [Slack channel](https://community.filigran.io).

 * **Issue triage**: You can look through opened issues and help triage them (ask for more information, suggest workarounds, suggest labels, flag issues, etc.)